Maximum lilkelihood estimation in the $\beta$-model: The (generalized) -model The (generalized) beta-model

-Data arising from such an experiment can be naturally represented through a $n \times n$ contingency table with empty diagonal cells and whose $(i,j)$-th cell contains the count $x_{i,j}$, $i \neq j$.
-For modeling purposes, however, it is enough to consider the upper-triangular part of this contingency table.
-Indeed, since, given $x_{i,j}$, the value of $x_{j,i}$ is determined by $N_{i,j} - x_{i,j}$, the set of all possible outcomes can be represented more parsimoniously as the following subset of $\mathbb{N}^{n \choose 2}$:
+Data arising from such an experiment has a representation in the form of a $n \times n$ contingency table with empty diagonal cells and whose $(i,j)$th cell contains the count $x_{i,j}$, $i \neq j$.
+For modeling purposes, however, we need only consider the upper-triangular part of this table.
+Indeed, since, given $x_{i,j}$, the value of $x_{j,i}$ is determined by $N_{i,j} - x_{i,j}$, we can represent the sample space more parsimoniously as the following subset of $\mathbb{N}^{n \choose2}$: